7 Things To Know About Medical Marijuana Stocks To Buy

 If your stomach for actual cannabis stocks is weak, these stocks might be a better place to start.
 Most actual marijuana stocks are traded in over-the-counter market spaces, where the degrees of transparency are variable.
 Sticking with businesses in the OTC QB and QX level might be advisable over anything involving the pink sheets.

 Revenue Figures Do Matter

-If any investor really wants to check up on a business, they need to get their phone and call that company.
+If an investor really wants to check up on a business, they need to get their phone and call that company.
 It's a bad sign if you only get a voicemail, a full mailbox, or no answer at all.
-Use financial websites like Yahoo Finance to find out if management are selling their own shares.
-They won't be if they personally believe in their own company.
+Use financial websites like Yahoo Finance to find out if management is selling their own shares.
+They won't be if they personally believe in their company.

 Newer investors can find the stock filings of any publically traded company through exchange sites or the Securities Exchange Commission.
-The finance pages of Google and Yahoo both have basic information as well.
-It's always critical to check out revenue figures to make certain there is at least some money coming in.
-In the time of the days of the Colorado effect, a lot of pot stocks were traded just on notions or the fact that a business had 'cannabis' in its title, without actual business backing things up.
+The finance pages of Google and Yahoo both have necessary information as well.
+It's always critical to check out revenue figures to make sure there is at least some money coming in.
+In the time of the days of the Colorado effect, a lot of pot stocks were traded just on notions or the fact that the business had 'cannabis' in its title, without actual business backing things up.

 Be Wary Of Stocks That Are Promoted Heavily